Trade Stock Indices

 = 10:1

-So Why not Just Choose 10:1 option as the Maximum Indices Trading Leverage?
-Because to keep within the proper risk management rules it is even recommended that investors use less than this?
+So Why not Just Select 10:1 option as the Maximum Indices Leverage?
+Because to keep within the proper risk management rules it is even recommended that traders use less than this?

-This question may seem straight forward but it's not, because when you trade you use borrowed money known A.K.A.
+This question may seem straight forward but it is not, because when you trade you use borrowed money known A.K.A.
 Indices Trading Leverage.
-When you borrow capital from anyone or a bank you must maintain a security or collateral to acquire a loan, even if the security is based on monthly deduction from your salary, the same thing with Indices Trading.
+When you borrow capital from anyone or a bank you must maintain security or collateral to acquire a loan, even if the security is based on monthly deduction from your salary, same thing with Indices Trading.

 In indices trading the security is known as margin.
 This is the capital you deposit with your broker.

-Now if Your Indices Trading Leverage is 100:1
+Now if Your Stock Indices Trading Leverage is 100:1

-When trading if you have $1,000 and use option 100:1 and buy 1 standard lot for $100,000 your margin on this transaction is the $1000 dollars in your account, this is the money that you will lose is your open transaction goes against you the other $99,000 that is borrowed, they will close the open indices trading transactions automatically once your $1,000 has been taken by the stock indices trading market.
+When trading if you have $1,000 & use option 100:1 & buy 1 standard lot for $100,000 your margin on this transaction is $1000 dollars in your account, this is the money that you will lose if your open trade goes against you the other $99,000 that is borrowed, they will close the open indices trade transactions automatically once your $1,000 has been taken by stock indices trading market.

-For 20% requirement before closing your stock indices trades automatically, then your transactions will be closed once your balance gets to $200
+For 20% requirement before closing your stock indices trades automatically, then your trades will be closed once your account balance gets to $200

-For 50% requirement of this level before closing your stock indices trades automatically, then your transactions will be closed once your balance gets to $500
+For 50% requirement of this level before closing your stock indices trades automatically, then your trades will be closed out once your trade account balance gets to $500

-Most brokers do not set 100% requirement, but there are those that set 100% are not suitable for you at all, choose those set 50% or 20% margin requirements, in fact, those that set at 20% are some of the best because the likely hood they close out your trade is reduced as shown in the examples above.
+Most brokers do not set 100% requirement, but there are those who set 100% are not suitable for you at all, select those set 50% or 20% margin requirements, in fact, those indices brokers that set at 20% are some of the best because the likely hood they close-out your trade is reduced as displayed in example above.

-To know about this level which is calculated by your platform automatically - the MT4 Indices Trading Platform will display this as "Indices Trading Margin Requirement", This will be displayed as a percentage the higher the percentage the less likely your trades are to get closed.
+To know about this level which is calculated by your trading platform automatically - MetaTrader 4 Indices Trading Platform will display this as "Indices Margin Requirement", This will be displayed as a percent higher the percent the less likely your trades are to get closed.

 For Example if